Children & Families

 Pre-K through 5th grade formation

-During our 10:00 am formation hour in the Angel Room (102), a nursery staff member will ring a bell to gather the children to a circle time for a bible story, time of wondering, and invitation to related activities and play.
+Toddlers are welcome all morning while parents attend services or classes.
+During our 10am formation hour the nursery staff gather and lead the children in an interactive circle time for a bible story, time of wondering and discussion followed by an invitation to related activities and play.

 Godly Play is a Montessori style of telling Bible stories, parables, and liturgical action about religious traditions using simple, natural materials.
 It invites the listener to connect faith stories with personal experience through wondering questions and open-ended response.